pietschy/i18n-js-cli/README.md

 ## Usage

-This is the minimum command you can run:
+In a Rails project, this is the minimum command you can run:

 ```
 $ i18njs export